-Jenna’s Generalities: Most Helpful Hints
+Jenna-ralities: Most Helpful Hints

 About Collars, etc.

-Suggestion: If you put too many tags on the collar or harness or use a leash with a clip that is too large or heavy for the size of your dog, it will pull the collar down and the leash will continually go under the dog’s front leg.
+Tags should be limited in number and attached securely.
+If you put too many tags on the collar or harness or use a leash with a clip that is too large or heavy for the size of your dog, it will pull the collar down and the leash will continually go under the dog’s front leg.

 About Replacement Toys, etc.

-Dog parents should make note that toys and chews need to be replaced when they are no longer in good condition.
-Be sure that stuffed toys are not ripped and are losing stuffing.
-Also, make sure that the “squeaker” is not exposed enough for your dog to pull it out of the material.
-You don’t want your dog to eat any of those materials.
-The photo is of a squeaker pulled out of a well-known brand toy. ( Manufacturer’s name has been covered)
+Dog toys and chews need to be replaced when they are no longer in good condition.
+Be sure that stuffed toys are not ripped and losing their stuffing.
+Some plush toys are stuffed with fibers, plastic sheeting that makes a crinkly noise, crushed water bottles, and squeakers of various sizes and shapes.
+Any of those things can be a health hazard if swallowed by your dog.
+The photo on the left is of a squeaker pulled out of a well-known brand toy. ( Manufacturer’s name has been covered)

 Is the sidewalk or roadway too hot for your dog to walk on?
 If you can’t hold your hand flat on the ground for at least 10 seconds, the answer is YES.